AlexanderBrevig/old.ab.github.com/_posts/2015-04-14-SMD-manual-feeders-jig-done.md

 #Manual SMD feeders jig done!

 Yesterday I started making my own jig for manual SMD work.
-You can see the initial steps here: http://alexanderbrevig.github.io/projects/2015/04/13/SMD-manual-feeders-jig/
+You can see the initial steps [here](http://alexanderbrevig.github.io/projects/2015/04/13/SMD-manual-feeders-jig/)!

 It is finally complete, and since images is worh more than x words (where x is said to be 1000) here are some: